13th Khartiia Brigade: Recruitment

 Khartiia launched its first recruiting campaign in 2023. “[We] guarantee 60 days of military training” was the campaign's slogan.
 The brigade's commander Ihor Obolienskyi, military medic Kalyna and the ISTAR unit head Bit were chosen to be the faces of the next recruitment drive.

 In 2024 the prominent Ukrainian poet, novelist, musician and a long-time Khartiia supporter Serhiy Zhadan joined the ranks of the brigade.
 Ukrainian historian and the Istorychna Pravda website editor-in-chief Vakhtang Kipiani joined up in 2024.

 In July 2024 the French philosopher and writer Bernard-Henri Levy paid a visit to the Khartia fighters.
 In September 2024 the historian Timothy Snyder visited Khartiia in the Kharkiv region.
 In October 2024 the brigade welcomed the minister of defense of the Netherlands Ruben Brekelmans.

 Traditions and symbols

-Serhiy Zhadan proposed the name Khartiia, combining the term “charter” in Ukrainian with Kharkiv, the unit's hometown.
+Serhiy Zhadan proposed the name Khartiia, combining the term "charter" in Ukrainian with "Kharkiv", the unit's hometown.

-Zhadan also wrote the official anthem of the brigade, performing it with his band Zhadan and Sobaky.
+Zhadan wrote the official anthem of the brigade, performing it with his band Zhadan and Sobaky.

 The Khartiia emblem is a variation of the coat of arms of the Kharkiv Sloboda Cossack Regiment, a bow with an arrow, tightly drawn.
 It also contains a stylized letter "X", which refers both to the name of the unit and to its origins in Kharkiv.

 Memorialization

-Khartiia makes a point to pay respects to its fallen heroes, regularly featuring their obituaries on the official social media pages.

 The Khartiia patronage service was formed in 2024.
 Its mission is to take care of the wounded soldiers and support the families of the fighters killed in action.